scottredig/zig-javascript-bridge/README.md

 ## Usage

-As of February 2026, zjb is only known to work with Zig 0.16.0.
+As of 2026-04-16, zjb is only known to work with Zig 0.16.0.
+If you're using an older version of Zig, look at past commits.
+If you're looking for a newer version of Zig, check for branches.

 The simple folder provides a good template to start from.
 You'll need to update to reference to zjb in `build.zig.zon`.
 There's currently no release schedule for point releases, so you should use the latest available code.
 Eg, copy the entire `simple` folder into your empty project, then run `zig fetch --save=zjb git+https://github.com/scottredig/zig-javascript-bridge`